-Pets tend to shed a lot of hair — especially in springtime.
-This can be a trying time if you have allergies to dander.
+Pets tend to shed a lot of hair — especially in the spring.
+This can be a trying time if you are allergic to dander.

 Some dog breeds shed a lot more than others.
 Which dogs tend to shed the least of all?

 - Bichon frise

 And, naturally, some cat breeds that shed a lot more than others.
 Which cats tend to shed less?

 My Pet Sheds Too Much!

 Over-shedding could be caused by an illness, parasite, skin infection, or allergies and flea infection.